Skip to main content

 Wage Garnishments

-Courts, regulatory agencies and the IRS may order you to withhold a portion of an employee’s post-tax or net wages to cover unpaid taxes, child support, alimony or defaulted loans.
-The types of income that can be garnished include:
+Employers may need to comply with legal orders from courts, the IRS, and state agencies to withhold portions of employee post-tax or net wages to cover unpaid taxes, child support, alimony or defaulted loans.
+Types of income that can be garnished include:

 • Hourly wages